The Truth About “Natural” Perfumes: What Are Isolates and How to Spot Them

 ✔ Look for:

-Brands that share the breakdown of essential oil components
+Brands that share the breakdown of perfume components.

 Disclosures and/or Certifications (organic, vegan, IFRA compliant)